 A compress video file can be added into any Canvas feature that has the Rich Content Editor (RCE) available, though we high recommend that the file is not large in size.
 Canvas supports several video formats that can be added.
 It is highly recommended that closed captions are added to the video file.

-Video files can be uploaded to Arc.
-Arc is a video and audio repository that allows for student and faculty collaboration.
-Arc has a video captioning feature that can easily add captions to your video.
-An Arc video can be embedded into any Canvas feature that has the Rich Content Editor (RCE) available once captioning has been added.
+Video files can be uploaded to Studio.
+Studio is a video and audio repository that allows for student and faculty collaboration.
+Studio has a video captioning feature that can easily add captions to your video.
+An Studio video can be embedded into any Canvas feature that has the Rich Content Editor (RCE) available once captioning has been added.

 It is extremely import that closed caption is included in any video added to your Canvas course.
 Adding closed caption to videos meets accessibility requirements.
 A subtitle transcript of the video can easily be uploaded to a video file.